-Pro tip!
-Turn on some dancing music, like the Trolls soundtrack, and watch how quickly your house is cleaned by your happy kids!
+Pro Tip: Turn on some dancing music, and watch how quickly your happy little kiddos clean up the house.

-This is a great one for those of you who, like me, have preschool-aged children.
-I think most moms of young children own some kind of ABC flashcard set.
-If not, have no fear, a few pieces of paper cut into four pieces with the alphabet written on them will do just fine for this activity.
+This is a great one for those of you who have preschool-aged children.
+Most moms of young children own some kind of ABC flashcard set.
+If not, have no fear; a few pieces of paper cut into four parts with the alphabet written on them will do just fine for this activity.
 We love handmade!

-Pro Tip!
-A simple version of this activity is to do color matching instead.
-This is great for younger children.
-I like to color on quarter-pieces of paper and help my children (as needed) find items around the house to match to each color!
+Pro Tip: For a simpler version of this activity, do color matching instead.
+This is great for younger children!
+Color on quarter-size pieces of paper and help the children (as needed) find items around the house to match each color!

-How many of you out there have attempted to make slime on a rainy day from Pinterest and had it go, let’s say, poorly?
-Girl, same.
-Which is why I’m sharing this one with you.
-I love that this “recipe” has only two ingredients.
+How many of you out there have attempted to make slime from Pinterest on a rainy day and had it go, let’s say, poorly?
+Hey, it happens.
+And that's why we're this one with you.
+The best part?
+This “recipe” has only two ingredients.

 - Optional: Small toys, cups, etc.